kuslhhh/Kallet/README.md

-Based on the features and details you've provided, here's a draft for your README file:

----

 # Kallet

 **Kallet** is a wallet generator and manager that allows users to create and manage cryptocurrency wallets, view and manage private/public keys, and securely store and copy sensitive information.
 It is designed to work seamlessly in React projects.